-The unrealized gains or losses on the derivative liabilities are recorded as a change in fair value of derivative liabilities- warrants in the Company's statement of operations.
-See Note 6 for a rollfoward of the derivative liability for the years ended June 30, 2016 and 2015.
+The unrealized gains or losses on the derivative liabilities are recorded as a change in fair value of derivative instrument-warrants and contingent consideration in the Company's statement of operations.
+See Note 6 for a rollfoward of the derivative liability-warrants for the years ended June 30, 2017 and 2016.
 The financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 At each reporting period, the Company reviews the assets and liabilities that are subject to ASC 815-40.
 At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs or instruments which trade infrequently and therefore have little or no price transparency are classified as Level 3.